 c.
 Three (3) copies of one or more of the following:

 i.
-Publications (articles or books) or professional presentations that have been influential in cognitive and behavioral psychology and demonstrate the candidate’s knowledge and expertise; or
+Publications (articles or books) or professional presentations that have been influential in Behavioral and Cognitive Psychology and demonstrate the candidate’s knowledge and expertise; or

 ii.
-Description of a clinical research project that has been influential in cognitive and behavioral psychology along with a statement regarding how it have been influential; or
+Description of a clinical research project that has been influential in behavioral and cognitive psychology along with a statement regarding how it have been influential; or

 iii.
-Description of teaching/training/workshop/administrative activities that have been influential in cognitive and behavioral psychology along with a statement regarding how they have been influential.
+Description of teaching/training/workshop/administrative activities that have been influential in behavioral and cognitive psychology along with a statement regarding how they have been influential.

 iv.
 A traditional practice sample (content as described above) may also be submitted.
-In preparing the updated CV and Professional Statement, the candidate submitting the Written Documents for the Senior Option should provide and highlight evidence demonstrating his or her sustained and quality professional practice and involvement in cognitive and behavioral psychology over a period of at least 15 years post licensure.
+In preparing the updated CV and Professional Statement, the candidate submitting the Written Documents for the Senior Option should provide and highlight evidence demonstrating his or her sustained and quality professional practice and involvement in behavioral and cognitive psychology over a period of at least 15 years post licensure.

 ARRANGEMENT FOR THE EXAMINATION